hknutzen/Netspoc/language.markdown

     }

 This service has a single rule.
-It permits a set of users as source to access a destination server with protocol `tcp 80`.
+It permits a set of users as source to access a destination network with protocol `tcp 80`.

 In general, all rules of a service must reference the keyword `user`.
 This ensures that the rules operate on the same ressource.